dullhunk/whats-the-story-learning-glory/index.md

 * Why are core values not reflected better in annual reviews?
 How much of a mismatch exists between our words and our actions as a University?
     + Could it be that not much teaching takes place?
     + Perhaps there isn't any learning going on?
-    + Are teaching and learning are overlooked?
+    + Are teaching and learning overlooked?
-    + Undervalued?
+    + Are they Undervalued?
 Misunderstood?
     + Not considered newsworthy?
 Harder to quantify?
     + Difficult to find stories to write about?
 See examples at [blogs.manchester.ac.uk/itl](https://blogs.manchester.ac.uk/itl/)
-    + It could be that learning isn't glamourous enough and therefore not what readers most readers are interested in?
+    + It could be that learning isn't glamourous enough and therefore not what most readers are expected to be interested in?
     + Maybe learners are just not _telling_ their stories?
 Or they are too trivial and personal to merit any media attention?
     + Could teachers be too busy to tell and document their [pedagogical stories](https://en.wikipedia.org/wiki/Pedagogy)?
 See Reference [1]
     + Words like [scholarship](https://www.staffnet.manchester.ac.uk/umitl/resources/scholarship-toolkit/) are equally rare and `pedagog*` appears exactly zero times in a decade.